1987 Dallas Cowboys season: Summary

 The striking players returned the following week and on October 25, even though the Philadelphia Eagles were already assured of winning against the Cowboys 30–20, they attempted to go for a touchdown with 35 seconds left in the game.
 Eagles head coach Buddy Ryan wasn't happy about the strike game they lost to Dallas, when Randy White and Ed “Too Tall” Jones were still playing at the end of the game.
 In the rematch, the Eagles took a kneel down to run down the clock, putting the ball at the Dallas 34 yard line with 10 seconds left.
 On the next play, quarterback Randall Cunningham faked taking another kneel down and threw a pass to the end zone that drew a pass-interference penalty, placing the ball on the one-yard line, from where running back Keith Byars scored with 2 seconds left for a final result of 37-20.
 Dallas came out of the strike with a 3-2 record, but lost 4 straight games in November and December to fall out of playoff contention.

 The Cowboys were up and down the rest of the season, following another victory over the Giants with a loss to the woeful Detroit Lions.
 The Cowboys squandered a 5–4 record down the stretch with a 4-game losing streak, sandwiching heartbreaking losses to the Vikings and Redskins with an embarrassing home loss to the Falcons.
 After the Falcons game, Cowboys owner Bum Bright questioned coach Landry's play-calling, and Cowboys team president Tex Schramm said of the loss, "this is probably the lowest I've been in my career."
 The Cowboys rebounded in the last two games, however, defeating the Los Angeles Rams and the St. Louis Cardinals, and eliminating both from the playoffs in the process.
-Danny White coached the Cowboys for a brief period during the Rams game when there was a threat against Tom Landry's life.
-Landry returned shortly from the locker room and coached the rest of the 29–21 Dallas victory.